amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.txt

 * Hand-tuned scan line and shadow mask settings to get you close to that CRT look if you are using it on a modern flat panel display.
 Of course, the setup  also works with analog output to real CRT displays.

-* Shared file system volume `MiSTer:` making it trivial to transfer files to the Amiga over WiFi or wired internet, or directly on an SD card.
+* Shared file system volume `MiSTer:` making it trivial to transfer files to the Amiga over WiFi or wired internet, or directly using the SD card.

-* Minimalist Workbench setup with support for including your own custom set of configurations, games, applications and files using the `Saves:` HD image that will survive upgrades of the main HD image.
+* Minimalist Workbench setup with support for your own custom set of configurations, games, applications and files using the `Saves:` HD image that will survive upgrades of the main HD image.

 * RTG resolution support for running Workbench in modern resolutions like 1920×1080 and in 16:9 aspect ratios on MiSTer.